Like many others, the Chinese corporation might thoroughly rethink its strategy in 2020.

 In 2018, the industry deemed Xiaomi’s proposed dual Shanghai-Hong Kong initial public offering a landmark event – the enterprise could be the first to land on both bourses at once, issuing Chinese Depositary Receipts (CDRs).
 After receiving the famous 84 questions from the China Securities Regulatory Commission, which raised concerns about the Beijing firm’s valuation and the ‘Internet company’ identity, it simply opted for a sole Hong Kong IPO, raising USD 4.72 billion in July that year.

-Twelve months later, a new Nasdaq-esque board kicked off operation on the bedrock of the Shanghai exchange.
+Twelve months later, a new reported3 kicked off operation on the bedrock of the Shanghai exchange.
 Dubbed the ‘Star Market,’ the venue has since gathered a plethora of technology-focused enterprises.

-Check out our latest quarterly overview of the emerging marketplace.
+Check out our latest reported4 of the emerging marketplace.

 Many Xiaomi ecosystem players are either currently trading on the tech platform or making their way through the IPO pipeline.
-An early software project of digital savant Mr. Lei, Kingsoft Corporation’s (3888:HKEX) subsidiary Kingsoft Office (688111:SH), for instance, went public thereon in November 2019, obtaining CNY 4.5 billion on IPO day.
-Ninebot-Segway, the corporation’s key micromobility tools supplier, filed a prospectus in last April – it has a chance to become the first enterprise to issue CDR.
+An early software project of digital savant Mr. Lei, Kingsoft Corporation’s (3888:HKEX) subsidiary Kingsoft Office (688111:SH), for instance, reported5 thereon in November 2019, obtaining CNY 4.5 billion on IPO day.
+Ninebot-Segway, the corporation’s key micromobility tools supplier, reported6 a prospectus in last April – it has a chance to become the first enterprise to issue CDR.

 Although Xiaomi doesn’t seem to be short in cash and normally prefers other ways to raise liquidity, we believe that the Star Market’s sky-high valuations and frenzied stock debuts may attract the Chinese hardware maverick’s attention.